Tejaskalmegh1/30DaysC_CPP/README.md

-# 30DaysC_CPP
-My 30-day journey of learning C &amp; C++ programming from scratch.
-Includes daily code, notes, and small tasks covering basics to advanced concepts like arrays, pointers, and file handling.
+# 30 Days of C Programming 🚀

+This repo documents my journey of learning **C & C++ programming in 30 days**.
+Every day, I write code, notes, and small programs to strengthen my fundamentals.